ppijn/humandesign/README.md

 - Geen nonsense, vind het onnodig en niet fijn
 - Claire (vrouwelijke dames stem)
 - snel info nodig
+- gebruikt schema voor een dag of de dag erna

 ### Take Away
+For the next prototype I will include a better tab function and seeing from her experience with other students i could see she didn't want any Nonsense in there so we sadly wont be adding that.
+Although I had the planse to make it so that whenever she had "Baan Training" it would say it in a very depressed voice because she doesn't like these types of training.
+But from testing we found out she rather doesnt have any nonsense.

 ## Phase 3️⃣